chipmuenk/pyfda/INSTALLATION.md

     PyQt5                     5.8.2                     <pip>

 gives you a similar result as above, you probably have a corrupted system.

-Don't use the `base` environment  for installing pyfda (you shouldn't do this for *any* software) but rather switch to another environment

-    > conda activate my_fancy_environment

-or create a new one

-    > conda create --name my_new_environment

 ### setuptools
 You can also download the project as a zip file from GitHub and extract it to